willnode/webpack-explorer/README.md

 ## Preamble

-Building Javascript with webpack is strictly optional.
+Building Javascript with webpack is optional.
 If you happen to happily use [Codepen](https://codepen.io) and somehow your code get too large and burden and wishing to split it, Webpack might be right tool.
 Otherwise stick with the easy one 😉

 #### Alpha Stage